Deni Avdija NBA Preview vs. the Bucks

-The Washington Wizards, Deni Avdija included, hit the court versus the Milwaukee Bucks on Monday at 7:00 PM ET.
+Deni Avdija and his Washington Wizards teammates face off versus the Milwaukee Bucks on Friday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.